judegomolina/Automobile-Pricing-Model/README.md

 ### Reviewing Preprocessing and Modelling Steps

 You can start by opening the notebooks with the preprocessing and modelling steps and check everything we went through to achive our final result.
-You may need to run all cells again if their outpots are not displayed.
+You may need to run all cells again if the outpots are not displayed.

 Also if you have some issues with the files required for the deployment (Car_price_preprocessed.csv, model and scaler) running these notebooks again will generate those files.